-The DB2 UDB for iSeries implementation of LOB fields does not support the NOT LOGGED attribute.
-Any of the Large Object types (CLOB, BLOB, and DBCLOB) have the NOT LOGGED clause removed when being translated to DB2 UDB for iSeries.
+The DB2 UDB for i5/OS implementation of LOB fields does not support the NOT LOGGED attribute.
+Any of the Large Object types (CLOB, BLOB, and DBCLOB) have the NOT LOGGED clause removed when being translated to DB2 UDB for i5/OS.